redwoodjs/redwood/packages/create-redwood-app-template/packages/core/README.md

-# The Hammer Core
+# The Core

-This package searches for and parses the `hammer.toml` configuration file.
-The `hammer.toml` file is used to designate the base directory of a hammer app.
+This package searches for and parses the `redwood.toml` configuration file.
+The `redwood.toml` file is used to designate the base directory of a Redwood app.